amirhossein-izadi/AI-course-Materials/README.md

 The repository is organized as follows:

-- `Computer assignments/`: This folder contains the computer assignments for the course.
+- `Computer-assignments/`: This folder contains the computer assignments for the course.
   -  Each CA is in a separate subfolder.

 - `final-project/`: This folder contains the final project for the course.